CodingNomads/articles/python-flask-async/2021-09-25-speed-up-api-with-asyncio.md

         }
 ```

 Both endpoints now make two GET requests to https://flash.siwalik.in/delay/1000/, which returns a simple response after one second.
-The first method `get_data` should look familiar to anyone who has used the Python `requests` library. `response_1` contains the result of the first API call, and `response_2` contains the result of the second API call.
+The first function `get_data()` should look familiar to anyone who has used the Python `requests` library. `response_1` contains the result of the first API call, and `response_2` contains the result of the second API call.
 The method then returns the status code of each response.

-The second method, `async_get_data`, looks a bit different, although the end result is the same.
+The second function, `async_get_data()`, looks a bit different, although the end result is the same.
 Going step by step, this is what is happening:

 ```python
 async with httpx.AsyncClient() as client: